 perform all other duties incident to the office of the Treasurer.

-call upon the Vice-President for assistance in the performance of the duties of the office.
+call upon the President-Elect for assistance in the performance of the duties of the office.

 submit a budget for approval during the meeting held within the third quarter of the fiscal year.
 The budget shall include the dues required from the resource services and the general membership.